Happy ending in Canada: Baby orca frees itself from pool after weeks

 An orca calf frees itself from a pool on Canada's west coast weeks later

 A baby whale was left alone after its mother washed ashore.
-People devised a rescue plan, but now it has gone to sea.
+People devised a rescue plan.
+Now the young animal has gone to sea.

-Here you can find additional external content.
-If you agree that cookies are set by external providers and that personal data is transmitted through them to external providers, you can allow all cookies and display external content directly.

 An orphaned baby orca has freed itself from a pool on Canada's west coast where it had been stranded for weeks.
 This was announced on Friday by the Ehatesat tribe, a tribe that has been tracking and trying to save the young killer whale.
 Accordingly, the female cub swam from a pool off the coast of Vancouver Island at high tide early in the morning.